-When LP levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the earth (Geosoft HEM module) for 7000, 6600, 980, 880 and 34133 Hz.
-Threshold value of 2 ppm, starting value of 1000 ohm-m, and fractional error 1% were used for all apparent resistivity calculations.
+When final levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the earth (Geosoft HEM module) for 6600, 7000, 980, 880 and 34133 Hz, using a threshold value of 2 ppm, starting value of 1000 ohm-m, and fractional error 1%.

-Electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2}$ - $z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
-Levelling errors can lead to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
+Electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
+Levelling errors or precision of levelling can sometimes lead to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.